Brief History | Timeline | Origins and Stats | The Creators | Architecture | Art of the Auditorium

 The famous architectural firm of Adler and Sullivan designed the theatre, which officially opened in 1889, using the most modern technology at the time, including electric lighting and air conditioning.
 They pushed the limits of modern architecture to make the Auditorium the then-tallest building in Chicago, the first multi-use building ever designed, and the most massive modern edifice in the world at the time.

 Former Presidents Theodore Roosevelt and William McKinley gave speeches on the same stage where, years later, incandescent musicians such as Jimi Hendrix, The Doors, Aretha Franklin, and Elton John would perform.
 Stevie Wonder and Ray Charles captivated audiences in the same space where Les Misérables and Phantom of the Opera would play to sold-out crowds.
-From Frank Sinatra to Itzhak Perlman, The Beach Boys to Booker T. Washington, those of us here at the Auditorium Theatre are proud of all those who have graced the stage, and we are always focused on improving and enhancing the quality of our lineup — for a Landmark Theatre in one of the world’s greatest cities, nothing else will suffice.
+From Frank Sinatra to Itzhak Perlman, Isadora Duncan to The Royal Ballet, The Beach Boys to Booker T. Washington, the Auditorium has welcomed legends to its stage.

 Today, the Auditorium Theatre presents programming that reflects the diversity and the complexity of the city of Chicago and the world around us, from inspiring dance companies like Alvin Ailey American Dance Theater, American Ballet Theatre, and Ballet Folklórico de México to uplifting performances including Too Hot to Handel, Kathleen Battle, and Bernadette Peters and the Boston Pops.
-We highlight Chicago’s best local dance companies through our “Made in Chicago” Dance Series, featuring companies like Giordano Dance Chicago, Hubbard Street Dance Chicago, and Ensemble Español, and host rock stars like Neil Young, David Byrne, and David Gilmour.
+Chicago’s best local dance companies, such as Giordano Dance Chicago, Hubbard Street Dance Chicago, and Ensemble Español Spanish Dance Theater, are showcased in the “Made in Chicago” Dance Series.
+The National Geographic Live Speaker Series, launched in the 2018-19 season, brings audacious explorers to the theatre’s stage to share their stories, videos, and photographs.
+The theatre also hosts rock stars like Neil Young, David Byrne, and David Gilmour.